Environmental Health Services

 MOSQUITO AND WEST NILE FACTS

 Citizens can protect themselves from mosquitoes while outside by wearing long, loose and light-colored clothing.
-Use insect repellent products with no more than 20-30 percent DEET for adults and less than 10 percent for children.
+Use insect repellent products with 20-30% DEET for adults and less than 10% for children.
 Follow label instructions when using insect repellents.

 What is West Nile virus infection?

-The West Nile virus infection is one that is spread by the bite of infected mosquitoes and usually causes a mild illness, but may also cause encephalitis (inflammation of the brain) or meningitis (inflammation of the lining of the brain and spinal cord).
+The West Nile virus infection is spread by the bite of infected mosquitoes and usually causes a mild illness but may also cause encephalitis (inflammation of the brain) or meningitis (inflammation of the lining of the brain and spinal cord).
 This virus is named after the West Nile region of Uganda where the virus was first isolated in 1937.
 It caused an outbreak in New York in 1999.

 Who gets West Nile virus infection?

-Anyone can get West Nile virus infection if bitten by an infected mosquito; however, even in areas where transmission of West Nile virus is known to be occurring only a small proportion of mosquitoes are likely to be infected.
+Anyone can get West Nile virus infection if bitten by an infected mosquito.
+However, even in areas where the transmission of West Nile virus is known to be occurring, only a small proportion of mosquitoes are likely to be infected.
 Even if a person is bitten by an infected mosquito, the chance of developing illness is approximately 1/200.
-People who are over age 50 are at greater risk of severe illness.
+People who are over 50 years old are at greater risk of severe illness.

 How is West Nile virus spread?